-High performance leaders absolutely spend time reflecting on how they are performing.
+High-performance leaders spend time reflecting on their performance.
 What they did well, where they could improve.
-This is truly one of the elements that set high performers apart.
+This is indeed one of the elements that set high performers apart.
 They don't just blindly rush from one meeting to the next, from one crisis to another.

 Several of the leaders I coach ask their people this on a regular basis (and ask themselves daily!): "Why did you turn up at work today?
 What's your purpose, what's your focus?".

-However, if you get them focused on their purpose and on why they are doing what they are doing and how they are going to do it ... you'll go a long way toward getting them emotionally connected to their work.
+Instead, get them focused on their purpose and on why they are doing what they are doing.
+On how they are going to do it.
+Get those elements right and you'll go a long way toward inspiring them to connect to their work emotionally.

 People only get out of bed for two reasons - inspiration and desperation.
-Running on desperation, people are coming to work with a 'have-to' feeling - they have to come to work to pay the mortgage, put food on the table, get the kids through school, pay for the next holiday.
+Running on desperation, people are coming to work with a 'have-to' feeling.
+They have to go to work to pay the mortgage, put food on the table, get the kids through school, pay for the next holiday.

-People are naturally competitive, they instinctively want to feel they are achieving and making an impact ... yet many organizations don't really take advantage of this.
+People are naturally competitive.
+They instinctively want to feel they are achieving and making an impact.
+Yet, many organizations don't take advantage of this.

 Imagine I take you down to the local bowling alley, and get you set up to play, but I don't tell you how you'll know if you've been successful.
-I don't give you a target to strive for - and even worse - every time the bowling ball gets half-way down the lane I pull a big curtain down, so that you can't see how many pins you've knocked over.
+I don't give you a target to strive for.
+Even worse, every time the bowling ball gets half-way down the lane I pull a big curtain down, and you can't see how many pins you've knocked over.

 Could you imagine that being a fun game to play?

-Work with your team individually and collectively to set goals and make sure they've got regular, timely feedback that enables them to track progress and work on how they can continuously improve their own performance.
+Work with your team individually and collectively to set goals.
+Make sure they get regular, timely feedback that enables them to track progress and work out how they can continuously improve their performance.

 And yes, we may be the most adaptive beast on the planet, yet our instincts are still very caveman-like.
 We still have strongly ingrained in us our fight and flight reflex (which is another article - but does show up in organizational life as aggressive, passive-aggressive, passive behavior etc).

-What is important to realize is that instinctively we still have this strong need to belong.
-To feel that we are part of a community.
-If you've got people who don't feel they belong, who are in teams larger than 7 (plus or minus two) and feel they aren't heard or that they matter - you're likely to have problems.
+If you've got people who don't feel they belong, who are in teams larger than 7 (plus or minus two) and who feel they aren't heard or that they matter - you're likely to have problems.